—Officer Pete Malloy, Killing Ground, when the motorists he and Officer Jim Reed tried to help get the drop on them.

 - Criminal Minds:

-- In the episode "Ashes to Dust", the Monster of the Week has this expression just as he realizes that his "accomplice" didn't intend to leave the building alive and planned to kill them both in the fire.
+- In the episode "Ashes to Dust", the Villain of the Week has this expression just as he realizes that his "accomplice" didn't intend to leave the building alive and planned to kill them both in the fire.

 - "Compulsion": Three college students are stuck in an elevator with fire alarms going off all around them.
 The doors are levered partly open and their friend Clara appears.
 They beg her to help them, and then one of them asks if the building's on fire.
 Her response, terrifyingly calmly, is "Not yet", bringing this response even before she starts pouring accelerant...